dedbit/AIAssistedDeveloperLabs/Lab10/README.md

 # Introduction

-This is an Azure function project with deployment, Azure DevOps pipeline (YML), environment management and much more - ready to get started in 10 minutes.
-(Well, maybe not the first time you try ;-), but it really is a quick start.)
+This is an Azure function project with deployment, Azure DevOps pipeline (YML), environment management and much more - ready to get started.

 This project deploys resources as outlined in the following overview drawing.